Tredoku Patterns: Introduction

 As the reader knows, sudoku is a game based on a $3\times 3$ grid of squares.
 Each square is subdivided into nine smaller square entries, some of which are filled with the numbers 1 to 9.
 The aim is to fill in the blank entries so that the entries in any square, any row (crossing a horizontal run of three squares) and any column (crossing a vertical run of three squares) form a permutation of $\{1,2,\ldots ,9\}$.
 Tredoku\footnote{Tredoku is a trademark of Mindome Ltd. Tredoku puzzles regularly appear in \emph{The Times} (of London), for example.} is a variant of sudoku invented by Eyal Amitzur, where the squares are replaced by a collection of diamonds (see, for example, Figure~\ref{fig:example}); rows might change direction as they cross two adjacent diamonds that share an edge.
 Tredoku is presented as a 3-dimensional version of sudoku, with the diamonds shaded so that the region appears to be part of a surface of an object made from cubes~\cite{Mindome11}.
 Latex for the display of Tredoku puzzles has been explored in~\cite{Rowley12}.

 Donald Preece asked: What arrangements of diamonds might be used in tredoku puzzles?
 He called these arrangements tredoku patterns.
-The question can be thought of as being part of the theory of diamond tilings (often called lozenge tilings) studied as part of combinatorial geometry, algebraic combinatorics, and physics.
-The history of such tilings in combinatorics goes back as least as far as 1896, where Percy MacMahon~\cite{MacMahon1896} conjectured a formula for the number of diamond tilings of a hexagonal region of the plane; he established this formula in 1916~\cite{MacMahon1916}.
+The question can be thought of as being part of the theory of lozenge tilings, studied as part of combinatorial geometry, algebraic combinatorics, and physics.
+(A lozenge tiling is a tiling of a region of the plane with diamonds.)
+The history of such tilings in combinatorics goes back as least as far as 1896, where Percy MacMahon~\cite{MacMahon1896} conjectured a formula for the number of lozenge tilings of a hexagonal region of the plane; he established this formula in 1916~\cite{MacMahon1916}.
 (MacMahon phrased the problem in terms of plane partitions: two-dimensional arrays of integers which are non-decreasing in both rows and columns.
 These objects can be visualised as piles of cubes, the height of each pile corresponding to the integers in the array.
-The appropriate projection of these cubes to a plane gives a diamond tiling.)
-In physics, diamond tilings are studied as simple instantiations of the 3-dimensional Ising model; in particular there have been some beautiful results on random tilings motivated by this model~\cite{Gorin21}.
-Diamond tilings, and the related domino tilings, are the basic examples which are generalised by the theory of dimers~\cite{Kenyon00}.
+The appropriate projection of these cubes to a plane gives a lozenge tiling.)
+In physics, lozenge tilings are studied as simple instantiations of the 3-dimensional Ising model; in particular there have been some beautiful results on random tilings motivated by this model~\cite{Gorin21}.
+Lozenge tilings, and the related domino tilings, are the basic examples which are generalised by the theory of dimers~\cite{Kenyon00}.
 One interesting aspect of tredoku patterns is the introduction of the concept of a run of tiles (which we define below) to this research area.

 Donald Preece gave two talks~\cite{Preece1,Preece2} on this topic in 2013 in which he defined tredoku patterns, and provided many examples.
 (The precise definition is below.
 In Appendix~\ref{sec:Preece}, the abstract from~\cite{Preece1} is reproduced, which contains the definition in his own words.)
-In these talks, he provided various constructions for tredoku patterns, and proposed questions and conjectures concerning which parameters are possible.
+In these talks, he provided various constructions for tredoku patterns, and proposed questions and conjectures concerning which parameters of tredoku patterns are possible.
 Prof.\ Preece died in January 2014, before he was able to complete his work on tredoku patterns.
 This paper solves (in the affirmative) the conjectures he proposed.

 In the remainder of the introduction, I will define tredoku patterns, and the parameters we are considering.
 I then state the main theorem of the paper, which characterises the parameters where tredoku patterns exist, positively resolving Preece's conjectures.